 Emerging Environments Lec.
 3 Lab.
 0 Cr.
 3 Prerequisite: CMIS 3001 and 3300.
 Students who have completed the analysis and logical design course will extend their knowledge by implementing an information system in an emerging systems environment.
 Teams will use project management principles to implement an information system.
+Offered as needed.

-CMIS Project Management
+CMIS Project Management 4800 and Practice

-4800 and Practice Lec.
+and Practice Lec.
 3 Lab.
 0 Cr.
 3

 Prerequisite: CMIS 3100 and 3300.
 Advanced IS

 majors operating as a high-performance team will

 engage in and complete the design and

 implementation of a significant information

 system.
 Project management, management of the

 IS function, and systems integration will be

 components of the project experience.
+Offered as needed.

 CMIS Senior Seminar Lec.
 3 Lab.
 0 Cr.
 3 4900 Prerequisite: Senior standing and permission of the instructor.
 A seminar with topics presented by students, faculty, and guests.
 Students will be required to develop and present a semester project.
+Offered as needed.